IcodeG00D/Course-Recommendation-Web-App/README.md

 * Update Progress or Unenroll
 → User can: Continue progress and send updates (/update_progress) Or unenroll from a course (/unenroll_course)

-Data Stored in PostgreSQL
-→ All user activity is tracked in users and enrollments tables for personalized learning paths and future recommendations.
+* Data Stored in PostgreSQL → All user activity is tracked in users and enrollments tables for personalized learning paths and future recommendations.
-* Use the frontend React app to register, select courses, and track progress.
-* The backend API handles recommendations based on course completion percentages and user input.
+Use the frontend React app to register, select courses, and track progress.The backend API handles recommendations based on course completion percentages and user input.
 * Example backend endpoints include:

   * `POST /recommend` — Get personalized course recommendations